 Conducting background research as needed for new grant proposals

-Bachelor’s degree in Asian studies, international relations, or relevant field required; Master’s degree preferred.
+Bachelor’s degree in international relations, or relevant field required; Master’s degree preferred.
 Additional education may substitute for required experience and additional related experience may substitute for required education, to the extent permitted by the JHU equivalency formula.

 JHU Equivalency Formula: 30 undergraduate degree credits (semester hours) or 18 graduate degree credits may substitute for one year of experience.
 Additional related experience may substitute for required education on the same basis.
 For jobs where equivalency is permitted, up to two years of non-related college course work may be applied towards the total minimum education/experience required for the respective job.